vrussillo/moog-pern-app/README.md

 # Moog React Node Express Patchbook Application

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app). in addition of Node Express JS and PosgreSQL
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app). in addition to Node, Express, JS, PosgreSQL and React Router.

 ## Demo
 * No need to signup, you can login with the following credentials: